dibyendumajumdar/Suravi/README.md

 #### Install BLAS and LAPACK on Windows 10

-On Windows you can use pre-built libraries I provide in [Ravi Distro Dependencies](https://github.com/dibyendumajumdar/ravi-external-libs).
+On Windows you can use pre-built libraries I provide in ravi-external-libs project.

 ### Build process